Photo: Bella Bridesmaids Freehold/Marquee Studio

 Avoid Casual Fabrics

-Just steer clear of casual fabrics, such as cotton jersey and sweater knits.
-If it’s a fabric you would wear to brunch or to the office, it’s not right for a cocktail attire wedding.
+Avoid casual fabrics, such as cotton jersey and sweater knits.
+If you'd wear them to brunch or the office, they are inappropriate for a cocktail-dress wedding.

 Choose a Silhouette That Suits Your Style

-There is no right or wrong choice regarding silhouette either — any neckline and shape can work!
-Just find a silhouette that you love and that flatters your body, be it a full A-line skirt, a midi slip dress, or a short shift.
+There is no right or wrong choice regarding silhouette, either — any neckline and shape can work!
+Just find a silhouette you love that flatters your body, be it a full A-line skirt, a midi slip dress, or a short shift.

 Match the Sleeve Length to the Time of Year